 How will I feel when I quit?

+You may crave cigarettes, feel very hungry, cough often, get headaches, have difficulty concentrating, have constipation, feel very tired, have a sore throat or have difficulty sleeping.
 Although withdrawal symptoms will be the strongest when you first quit, they should go away within a few weeks.

 I’ve tried quitting before, but it didn’t work.
 What can I do?